 Lindiwe Majele Sibanda has over 25 years of trans-disciplinary experience in rural development, public sector reforms and private sector management.
-She is a trained animal scientist, an authoritative leader in agagriculture climate change and nutrition, and a trained professional dialogue facilitator for multi-cultural groups.
+She is a trained animal scientist, an authoritative leader in agriculture and climate change and nutrition, and a trained professional dialogue facilitator for multi-cultural groups.

-She currently serves as Vice President for Country Support, Policy, and Delivery with the Alliance for a Green Revolution in Africa.
-She previously held the position of the Chief Executive Officer and Head of Mission of Food, Agriculture and Natural Resources Policy Analysis Network (FANRPAN), coordinating policy research and advocacy programmes aimed at making Africa a food and nutrition secure region.
+She currently serves as Co-Chair of Global Alliance for Climate Smart Agriculture.
+She was previously the Vice President for Country Support, Policy, and Delivery with the Alliance for a Green Revolution in Africa, and she held the position of Chief Executive Officer and Head of Mission of Food, Agriculture and Natural Resources Policy Analysis Network (FANRPAN), coordinating policy research and advocacy programmes aimed at making Africa a food and nutrition secure region.

 She has served as trustee and adviser to numerous international food security-related initiatives and institutions.
 Currently, she is a serving member of the United Nations (UN) Committee for Policy Development (CDP), a subsidiary body of the Economic and Social Council Committee (ECOSOC).
 She is a member of the African Union Commission (AUC) Leadership Council representing African civil society organisations.
 Since 2008, she has been involved with the Farming First global campaign, advocating for a holistic approach to sustainable agricultural development.
 She has served as a university professor in agriculture, animal sciences and veterinary sciences and she is a regular guest lecturer at several universities.
 She has served on several boards which include among others, the International Maize and Wheat Improvement Centre (CIMMYT), as Board Chair for the International Livestock Research Institute (ILRI); and co-Chair of the The African Growth and Development Policy (AGRODEP).